Your health and safety should always be your first concern – never do anything you are not comfortable with.

 - There is a high risk of causing the orphaning of wild babies.
 Young of the relocated animal are often left behind, and by the time the babies are found, there is no way to re-unite them with their mother.
 Relocation can also encourage the spread of diseases such as rabies.
 As a result, it is now illegal to relocate wild animals.

 If you have found a deer fawn sitting alone in the grass, do not touch or attempt to contain it.
 It is normal for does to leave their fawns alone for short periods of time.
 Fawns are born scentless and therefore difficult for predators to detect unless attention is drawn to them.
 The doe will return for the fawn later.
 However, there are cases where fawns need our help.
-If the fawn seems sick or injured, is walking by itself for an extended period of time, or is making any noises, call Wild At Heart Refuge Centre.
+If the fawn seems sick or injured, is walking by itself for an extended period of time, or is making any noises, call Wild at Heart.
 Do not feed the fawn.

 - Feeding wild animals encourages them to view humans as a food source, when humans should be viewed as the potentially dangerous predators they are.
 It may be tempting to offer food to a cute raccoon that has been coming to your backyard, but what happens when that same raccoon approaches another person who does not have such good intentions?
 That person may feel threatened and may harm the animal, not realizing the raccoon has been trained to expect food from a human.
-Wild At Heart Refuge Centre receives many calls about conflicts with wildlife for this very reason.
+Wild at Heart receives many calls about conflicts with wildlife for this very reason.